fadden/CiderPress2/Install.md

 example, the CLI application has been successfully run on Windows 7 32-bit (x86), but this will not be tested regularly.

-The code is targeted to .NET 8, and is expected to work on newer versions of the runtime.
+The code is targeted to .NET 8.

 ## Support for Other Systems ##